Pumpkin Chocolate Chip Cookies that are soft and chewy - not cakey. Packed with warm pumpkin flavor and melty chocolate chips.

 How To Make Pumpkin Chocolate Chip Cookies

-Continue blotting with fresh towels to absorb as much moisture as possible, until the purée looks drier and slightly crumbly rather than watery and soft.
+Continue blotting with fresh towels to absorb as much moisture as possible until the purée looks dry and slightly crumbly rather than watery and soft.

 Wet Ingredients

-In a large bowl, stir together the melted butter, white sugar, brown sugar, and the blotted pumpkin purée until just combined.
+In a large bowl, mix together the melted butter, white sugar, brown sugar, and the blotted pumpkin purée until just combined.
 If you like, you can use a stand mixer on low speed.

 Egg and Vanilla